 Frequently Asked Questions

-Some examples of actions considered to be breaches of the CPA Canada Plagiarism Policy are:
+Some examples of actions considered to be a breach of academic integrity are:

 - Submitting another learner’s work as your own;